Personalised Decision-Making without Counterfactuals: Acknowledgments

-We suppose that there are available substantial data on $(L,X,Y)$, from either experimental or unconfounded observational studies on patients we can regard as similar to the target\footnote{See \secref{prag} for further discussion of this point.}, from which we can estimate, essentially perfectly\footnote{In a Bayesian setting it is straightforward to relax this condition, using predictive distributions based on finite samples.
-However the main issues are most clearly expressed in the case of essentially known probabilities.}, the distribution of $Y$, conditional on $L$, under either treatment intervention.
-That is, we know the probability $\Pr(Y=1 \mid L=l, X \setto x)$, for any value $l$ of $L$ and $x = 0$ or $1$.
-(Here $X \setto x$ denotes an external intervention to set $X$ to $x$.)
+For simplicity, we suppose that we can estimate, essentially perfectly\footnote{\eg, from substantial data on $(L,X,Y)$, from experimental (or unconfounded observational) studies on patients whom we can regard as similar to the target (where the intuitive idea of {\em similarity\/} can be made mathematically precise in terms of {\em exchangeability\/}, as described for example in \citet{apd:found}). \Secref{prag} below discusses some of the problems with this assumption in practice.}, the distribution of $Y$, conditional on $L$, under either treatment intervention.
+That is, we know the probabilities

+for any value $l$ of $L$.
+The task is to use this information to inform the treatment of the target patient.